Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 Longitudinally, we take F-CRH as the treatment group and F-NCRH as the control group.
 CRH notes on tweets within the F-CRH group are visible to the \US and the whole world respectively during the two intervention periods (as illustrated in Fig. \ref{fig:did_rdd_groups}(a) in the Appendix).
 First, we conduct propensity score matching (PSM) to match F-CRH and F-NCRH groups according to the pre-defined variables in Section \ref{sec:variable_extraction}.
 With the caliper of 0.001, ``common'' support, and ``noreplacement'' settings, we only discard 38 out of 24,056 tweets (0.15\%) to achieve all biases lower than 0.05 across the variables derived from tweets and authors.
 Second, we test the parallel trends between F-CRH and F-NCRH groups.
 Before the interventions, the changes in retweet count and like count within F-CRH and F-NCRH groups present a parallel trend and have no statistically significant difference (Fig. \ref{fig:parallel_test}(a) in the Appendix).
 Ultimately, our investigation proceeds to analyze the impact of the interventions on the dissemination of false or misleading information.
-Regarding the first intervention, where Community Notes was expanded to the US, we consider the pre-intervention period as the three-month period leading up to October 6, 2023 ($\mathit{Pre1}$); while the two-month period from October 6, 2023 to December 11, 2022 is taken as the post-intervention period ($\mathit{VisUS}$).
-The coefficients of $\mathit{FCRH \times Vis}$ are all significantly negative in Columns (1) and (3) of Table \ref{tab:mis_all_did}.
-Community Notes seems to reduce the engagement with misinformation after the CRH notes are visible to the \US from the perspectives of retweet count and like count.
+Regarding the first intervention, where Community Notes was expanded to the \US, we consider the pre-intervention period as the three-month period leading up to October 6, 2023 ($\mathit{Pre1}$); while the two-month period from October 6, 2023 to December 11, 2022 is taken as the post-intervention period ($\mathit{VisUS}$).
+The coefficients of $\mathit{FCRH \times Vis}$ are all significantly negative in Columns (1) and (3) of Table \ref{tab:mis_all_did} ($\mathit{coef.}=-0.439, p<0.01$ in Column (1); $\mathit{coef.}=-0.403, p<0.05$ in Column (3)).
+This indicates that F-CRH tweets received 35.5\% fewer retweets (95\%~CI: $[-53.1\%, -11.4\%]$) and 33.2\% fewer likes (95\%~CI: $[-51.9\%, -7.2\%]$) compared to the baseline before the first intervention and relative to the F-NCRH tweets.
+Community Notes thus seems to reduce the engagement with misinformation after the CRH notes are visible to the \US from the perspectives of retweet count and like count.